Kyle Busch leads Gibbs trio to win 2nd NASCAR championship - WHIZ News

 Busch gave Gibbs his fifth Cup title and bookended a season in which the Gibbs cars opened the year 1-2-3 at the Daytona 500.
 Gibbs this entire year has been mourning the death of his son, JGR co-chairman J.D.
 Gibbs, and the organization promoted a “Do it for J.D.” theme the entire weekend.

-The season ended with a 1-2-3 finish in the finale as it was Busch, Truex and Erik Jones across the finish line.
+The season ended with a 1-2-3 finish in the finale as it was Busch, Truex and Erik Jones across the finish line for Gibbs.

 “I know J.D. was looking down on us all year long,” Busch said.
 “I mean, damn, what a season Joe Gibbs Racing put together.”